 - with a particular skill, talent or aptitude;

 - who are daughters of Church of England clergy.

 However, girls from the above list will not necessarily be given automatic priority.

 For further information on Francis Holland School’s Year 7 admissions process, please contact the Registrar on 020 7535 2777 or email email@example.com.

-There will be no other written assessments.
-The Consortium has implemented this new cognitive test to identify pupils’ overall academic potential, rather than their ability to retain knowledge for a particular exam.
+The Consortium has implemented this new online test to identify pupils’ overall academic potential, rather than their ability to retain knowledge for a particular exam.

 We hope you find this article useful.
 Please don’t hesitate to get in touch if you need some advice or if you have any questions or queries.

 Our practice tests aim to show what sort of questions were included in Francis Holland School (NW1) 11+ past papers.
 The information provided about Francis Holland School (NW1) was believed to be correct at the time of publishing.
 However, please be aware of future changes.
 We advise you to contact the school directly if you are unsure of anything.
 School contact details are provided within the post.